nadams2ncsu/containerized-long-read-local-assembly/example/Data/Readme.md

 # Data
-Explains the main inputs and outputs produced from the long-read local assembly container.
+Explains the usage and main inputs/outputs produced from the long-read local assembly container.

+## Usage
+Command line usage:
+`./Submit_Local_Assembly.sh samples.tsv /path/to/reference/genome/fasta/file --ont --hg-size 2m`

 ## Inputs
+All inputs must be in the same directory unless paths are updated in `Submit_Local_Assembly.sh` and `Submit_Local_Assembly.sh`

+Update path container is mounted to in `Local_Assembly.sh`

 | File | Description |
 |---|---|
 | Submit_Local_Assembly.sh | A wrapper used to detect how many samples are in samples.tsv, submits workflow to HPC, and runs only 5 samples at a time |